TheDogOfChaos/Gregic-Agrifactory-Pack-Dev/Kanban.md

 ## TODO

-- [ ] Try and get mineshafts to not generate.
+- [ ] Try and get mineshafts to not generate anymore
+- [ ] Find a good mod for power transportation
+- [ ] Figure out what style of research system I want to do

 ## DOING